DrDonk/unlocker/README.md

 There is a known issue that Ventura guests boot loop in VMware Workstation.
 Currently there is no workaround but investigations are still underway to see how it may be fixed.

-Please do not upograde to Ventura at this time.
+Please do not upgrade to Ventura at this time.

 ---